Yuliang-Liu/ABCNet_Chinese/README.md

 ```

 # Data
-We provide the converted json files of ArT, LSVT, and ReCTS that can be directly used for training.
+We provide the converted json files of ArT, LSVT, and ReCTS that we have used for training ABCNet_Chinese.

 - ReCTs [[images&label]](TBD) [[Origin_of_dataset]](https://rrc.cvc.uab.es/?ch=12)